IrinaSpasova/NodeJS/README.md

 # NodeJS
-## NodeJS Tutorials and Projects Courses
+## NodeJS, Express, MongoDB and Mongoose Tutorials and Projects Courses

 ### Welcome to NodeJS Tutorial and Projects Course.
 > "NodeJS is an environment to run Javascript outside of the Browser".
 NodeJS was created in 2009 and it's built on top of Chrome's V8 Javascript